 The word because is powerful.
 It can act as its own complete explanation.
 No one is quite sure why, but social experiments have proven it true.
 It probably goes back to the days of our childhood when mom or dad’s answer to our question “Why?” was simply “Because.”

-There was a study that involved having a young lady ask the person waiting in line to use the copier at a large public library if she could please go ahead of him or her in line.
+There was a study that involved having a young lady ask people waiting in line to use the copier at a large public library whether she could please go ahead of them in line.
 When she asked if she could cut in front and gave no explanation, only 60% of the people let her go before them.